aws/aws-iot-device-sdk-embedded-C/README.md

 ## Building and Running Demos

 The libraries in this SDK are not dependent on any operating system.
 However, the demos for the libraries in this SDK are built and tested on a Linux platform.
-This SDK builds with [CMake](https://cmake.org/), a cross-platform build tool.
+The demos builds with [CMake](https://cmake.org/), a cross-platform build tool.

 ### Prerequisites

-- CMake 3.13.0 or later
+- CMake 3.13.0 or later for utilizing the build system of the repository.

 - C90 compiler

-- Although not a part of the C90 standard, `stdint.h` is required for fixed-width integer types (e.g int32_t).
+- Although not a part of the ISO C90 standard, `stdint.h` is required for fixed-width integer types that include `uint8_t`, `uint16_t` and `uint32_t`.

 - A supported operating system.
 The ports provided with this repo are expected to work with all recent versions of the following operating systems, although we cannot guarantee the behavior on all systems.
     - Linux system with POSIX sockets and timer APIs.
 (CI tests on Ubuntu 18.04).
         - On Linux systems, installation of OpenSSL development libraries and header files, *version 1.1.0 or later*, are required.
 The OpenSSL development libraries are usually called something like `libssl-dev` or `openssl-devel` when installed through a package manager.

 ### AWS IoT Account Setup

-It is required to setup an AWS account and access the AWS IoT Console for running demos and tests.
+You need to setup an AWS account and access the AWS IoT console for running the AWS IoT Device Shadow library demo and tests.
+Also, the AWS account can be used for running the MQTT mutual auth demo can be run against AWS IoT broker.

 Follow the links to:

 -  [Setup an AWS account](https://portal.aws.amazon.com/billing/signup#/start).

 -  [Sign-in to the AWS IoT Console](https://aws.amazon.com/console/) after setting up the AWS account.

 ### Configuring the mutual auth demos